Getting Started with Godot-Rust

 godot = { git = "https://github.com/godot-rust/gdext", branch = "master" }

-When creating the project, Cargo may generate an extra nested folder.
+When creating the project, Cargo will generate a folder with your project name.

 5. Create the Godot Project